jackiehjm/stx-docs/doc/source/security/kubernetes/install-update-the-starlingx-rest-and-web-server-certificate.rst

 Install/Update the StarlingX Rest and Web Server Certificate
 ============================================================

-Use the following procedure to install or update the certificate for the REST API application endpoints \(Keystone, Barbican and StarlingX\) and the web administration server.
+Use the following procedure to install or update the certificate for the |prod|
+REST API application endpoints \(Keystone, Barbican and |prod|\) and the
+|prod| web administration server.

 .. rubric:: |prereq|

-Obtain an intermediate or Root |CA|-signed certificate and key from a trusted intermediate or Root |CA|.
+Obtain an intermediate or Root |CA|-signed server certificate and key from a trusted Intermediate or Root |CA|.
 Refer to the documentation for the external Intermediate or Root |CA| that you are using, on how to create public certificate and private key pairs, signed by intermediate or a Root |CA|, for HTTPS.

 For lab purposes, see :ref:`Create Certificates Locally using openssl
 <create-certificates-locally-using-openssl>` for how to create a test
-intermediate or Root |CA| certificate and key, and use it to sign test certificates.
+Intermediate or Root |CA| certificate and key, and use it to sign test server certificates.

-Put the |PEM| encoded versions of the certificate and key in a single file, and copy the file to the controller host.
+Put the |PEM| encoded versions of the server certificate and key in a single file, and copy the file to the controller host.

 .. note::

-    If you plan to use the container-based remote CLIs, due to a limitation in the Python2 SSL certificate validation, the certificate used for the 'ssl' certificate must either have:
+    If you plan to use the container-based remote CLIs, due to a limitation in the Python2 SSL certificate validation, the certificate used for the |prod|
+    REST API application endpoints and |prod| Web Administration Server ('ssl') certificate must either have:

     #.
 CN=IPADDRESS and SANs=IPADDRESS